panoply/papyrus/readme.md

 # 𓁁 Papyrus

-Embedded syntax highlighting and code editing with textarea enhancements leveraging [PrismJS](https://prismjs.com).
+Syntax highlighting and code editing with textarea enhancements.
 Papyrus is a drop-in solution for code sample showcasing which offers theme customizations and ships pre-stacked.

 Documentation + Custom Theming: [papyrus.js.og](https://papyrus.js.org)